BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 Management Quota / Direct Admission

-Some private colleges offer direct admission based on NEET scores and additional criteria like interviews.
+Some private colleges offer direct admission based on NEET scores and additional criteria such as interviews.

 2. NEET Result and Counselling

-• All India Quota (AIQ) Counselling: Conducted by the Medical Counselling Committee (MCC), this allows you to apply to BDS colleges across India.
+• All India Quota (AIQ) Counselling: Conducted by the Medical Counselling Committee (MCC) for 15% AIQ seats in government dental colleges across India.

-• State-Level Counselling: Every state runs its counselling process for state quota seats.
-Here, you can apply to state-run BDS colleges based on your rank and preference.
+• State-Level Counselling: Each state runs its own counselling for the remaining 85% state quota seats.

 3. Choice Filling and Seat Allotment